 I usually stick to local food when we travel but we had been in Spain for over two weeks already so we were craving for something different.
 This Mexican restaurant had excellent reviews so we decided to have lunch here.
 Totopo is a TripAdvisor Certificate of Excellence awardee with a near perfect 4.5-star rating.

-Our haul of quesadillas, burritos, and totopos smothered in melted cheese and sour cream.
+Our haul of popular Mexican dishes like quesadillas, burritos, and totopos smothered in melted cheese and sour cream.
 A totopo is basically a tortilla chip.

 I had been craving for a good burrito for days and this one satisfied me nicely.
 They have chicken, pork, beef, and Mexican tofu burritos for EUR 6.50 apiece.